Hindi Language 3

 Scope and syllabus

-This course is compulsory for students of BA Hindi Pathway.
+This module is compulsory for students of BA Hindi Pathway.

 Method of assessment